Arthur Baynham (1881-1913)

 Arthur Baynham, 14 Oxford Street, Pleck, said that be was also employed by the company as a drayman.
 On the day in question he was following the deceased, when suddenly the horse dashed away, and when he last saw Collins alive he had hold of the reins.
 He did not know at the time what had startled the horse, but he now thought that it took fright when the breeching (produced) broke.
 There was a heavy load on at the time. — In answer to a juryman witness said that the harness was examined every week, but not, he thought, by a practical harness maker. —The breeching was examined by several of the jurymen, who expressed the opinion that the leather was rotten and quite unfit for use, one of them remarking that “it was not good enough for a rag shop”.
 It also appeared that the harness had been imperfectly repaired.
 Several of the jury expressed the opinion that but for the condition of the harness the accident would not have happened. —Answering Mr. Wylie, witness said that deceased should have gone by way of Orlando Street, but had followed his route that they might be together. —Dr. Riordan said that he saw deceased within a few minutes of the accident, and he died almost immediately afterwards.
 The head was crushed. — The foreman said he thought they ought to add a rider to the effect that the accident was due to the defective harness.
 He had had some experience as a brewer’s drayman, and it was the rottenest harness he had ever seen. — Sergeant Haycock (coroner’s officer) said that be had seen Mr. Fletcher, and he had expressed his willingness to make all enquiries he could, but be thought that the man Baynham would know more about the matter than anyone else. —The jury returned a verdict of “Accidental death,” and added a rider stating that the cause of the accident was the faulty harness. —Mr. Wylie, on behalf of the company, expressed his sincere sympathy with deceased’s relatives.
 The man was on notice at the time, but that was merely because he was not strong enough for the work, and Mr. Fletcher was endeavouring to procure him another situation.
 He had been discharged from the Army with a good character, and was fully trusted by his employers.

-In the house next door, Arthur’s father Arthur William (49) had died of tuberculosis on 25th August 1905; in the following year his sister Nellie (23) had also died of tuberculosis; and his brother Tom (21) died in early 1911 (his death was the subject of an inquest).
+In the house next door, Arthur’s father Arthur William (49) had recently died of tuberculosis – on 25th August 1905.

 In this period Arthur and Ann had had two more children – Doris on 1st July 1906 and Nellie in 1908.

-Arthur is still working as a brewer’s drayman at The Highgate Brewery in Walsall.
+Arthur was still working as a brewer’s drayman at The Highgate Brewery in Walsall, but two years later he died following a work-related accident at the brewery.

-Arthur died on Saturday 23rd February 1913, following a work-related accident which was the subject of an inquest on Monday 25th February at Walsall Hospital.
+His death on Saturday 23rd February 1913 was the subject of an inquest on Monday 25th February at Walsall Hospital.

-A local newspaper, The Walsall Advertiser, reported on the inquest death on Saturday 1st March 1913:
+A local newspaper, The Walsall Advertiser, reported on the inquest on Saturday 1st March 1913 – ‘Fatal Fall From a Ladder’

 An inquest was held at the Hospital on Monday afternoon by Mr. J. F. Addison (Borough Coroner) concerning the death of Arthur Baynham (31), drayman, 14, Oxford Street, Pleck, who died on Saturday from injuries received at the Highgate Brewery on Friday.—Mr. Hodgkinson appeared for the Highgate Brewery Company, and Mr. H. C. Thomas (Factory Inspector) was also present.
 Sidney Allsopp, Mill Lane, Bloxwich, employed by the Highgate Brewery Company, said he had known deceased for about six years.
 He was always a steady man.
 On Friday deceased was employed pulling some ivy from a wall and witness was helping him, and holding the ladder.
 Deceased was at the top of the ladder, pulling the ivy down.
 The ladder consisted of two short ladders, one tied to the other.
 One was longer than the other, and the short one was put at the top.
 After deceased had been working about two hours the ladder broke, and deceased fell, dropping on his left side.
 Witness at once went to him. but deceased could not speak to him.
 Witness called tor assistance and deceased was taken to the Hospital.
 Questioned by the Coroner, witness said that deceased would fall a distance of about 20 feet.
 The foot the ladder was about four yards from the wall.
 In reply to Mr. Hodgkinson witness said deceased was pulling hard at the ivy when the ladder broke.
 James Fletcher (secy. to the Brewery Company) gave evidence of identification.
 Dr. Salmond said that deceased died on Saturday from concussion of the brain.
 Mr. Addison pointed out that the foot of the ladder was twelve feet from the wall and he thought that was more than usual.
 The strain on the ladder would be greater than if the bottom had been nearer the wall.
 The jury returned a verdict of “Accidental death.”
 Mr. Hodgkinson and the jury expressed sympathy with the relatives.